Beyond Robben Island: ways to explore Mandela’s life and legacy in South Africa

 By South Africa specialist Cara

 On July 18th South Africa (and, indeed, the world) celebrated the centenary of Nelson Rolihlahla Mandela’s birth.
-In his home country the day was celebrated with public concerts and people donating their time to volunteer for charitable causes to honor his life of service.
+In his home country the day was celebrated with public concerts and people donating their time to volunteer for charitable causes to honour his life of service.
 Barack Obama also paid a visit to give the 16th Nelson Mandela Annual Lecture in Johannesburg the day before his birthday.

 If you’re planning to visit South Africa this year, it’s (unsurprisingly) a particularly good time to explore the places associated with Mandela’s life.
 And, there’s a lot more to see than you might expect.